Javascript is not enabled.

 Lack of sleep negatively affects memory, attention span and focus, research shows.

-Expect to be more easily distracted and less productive the day after you set your clock forward.
-One study published in the Journal of Applied Psychology revealed a sharp increase in “cyberloafing” — using the internet for personal use rather than working — on the Monday after the time change.
+Expect to be more easily distracted and less productive for a few days after a daylight savings transition.
+One study published in the Journal of Applied Psychology showed a sharp increase in “cyberloafing” — using the internet for personal use rather than working — on the Monday after the spring time change.

 “When we sleep, a lot of critical tasks happen in our brain,” Lipford says.
 “We need good deep sleep so the next day we can multitask, learn new tasks and pay attention.”

-You may feel hungrier than normal the week after the time change, experts say.
+You may feel hungrier than normal the week after the time change, making you more likely to overeat, experts say.

-That’s partly because you’re eating your meals an hour later than you’re used to.
-But it’s also because of fluctuating hormone levels in your brain.
+It's partly because of fluctuating hormone levels in your brain.
 Even a small sleep deficit increases the hormone ghrelin — which makes you hungry — and suppresses the hormone leptin, which helps you feel satisfied after you eat.

 When those hunger pangs hit, you’ll probably find yourself reaching for pizza, doughnuts or other foods that are high in fat or sugar.
 Why?
 Because science shows that “when you’re sleep deprived, you tend to make fewer healthy choices,” Lipford says.